pltnk/toptracksbot/README.md

 The bot is deployed on Heroku and you can try it in Telegram: [@toptracks_bot](http://t.me/toptracks_bot)

 ## Built With
-* [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) - This library provides a pure Python interface for the Telegram Bot API.
+* [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) - this library provides a pure Python interface for the Telegram Bot API.

 ## License